Are there extra fees for participation in the Honors Program?

 I am changing campuses.
 Will my Honors status follow me to Columbus?

-No. Each college or campus has its own criteria and curriculum for Honors students.
+It depends on your college.
+Each college or campus has its own criteria and curriculum for Honors students.
 When changing campuses, you should consult with your intended college of enrollment for Honors information.
 For more detail, see the section titled "Requirements for Continuing as an Honors Student on Another Campus" on the "Requirements" page.

 I am changing campuses.
 Will my Honors credits follow me to Columbus?